jarokaz/merlin-on-vertex/README.md

 ### Deploying and serving deep learning ranking inference pipelines

 [NVIDIA Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server) is a cloud and edge inferencing solution optimized for both CPUs and GPUs.
 Triton supports ensemble models that can be used to implement multi-step inference pipelines.

 The repo includes a sample that demonstrates how to create, deploy, and serve a Triton ensemble model using Vertex AI Prediction.
-The example ensemble implements the inference pipeline that integrates NVTabular data preprocessing workflow with a HugeCTR deep learning model.
+The example ensemble implements an inference pipeline that integrates NVTabular data preprocessing workflow with a HugeCTR deep learning model.

+### End to end MLOps workflow

+Design patterns and best practices outlined in the previous sections come together in the last component of the solution - a reference implementation the machine learning pipeline that integrates data preprocessing, training, and deployment into a unified end to end workflow.

 ## Parking lot